zimagi/zimagi/docs/getting_started/Get Started_Part 2 _Components_draft.md

 **Databases**

 The primary purpose of Zimagi is collecting data from a source, storing that data in a database, and then letting the user query and manipulate the data.
-A relational database is required to define, store, and access data models.
-So far SQLLite3, PostgreSQL, and MySQL variants are supported.
+Zimagi uses a relational database to define, store, and access data models.
+So far SQLite3, PostgreSQL, and MySQL variants are supported.
+SQLite is the default database schema.

 The user interacts with a database with the Data API,  which lets the user import the data, filter the data, and retrieve slices of the data as they see fit.